awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

   --adjustment-type ChangeInCapacity --cooldown 180
 ```

 Record the policy's Amazon Resource Name \(ARN\)\.
-You need it to create a CloudWatch alarm for the policy\.
+You need it to create the CloudWatch alarm for the policy\.

-### Step 3: Create CloudWatch alarms<a name="policy-creating-alarms-aws-cli"></a>
+### Step 3: Create CloudWatch alarms for the metric high and low thresholds<a name="policy-creating-alarms-aws-cli"></a>

-In step 2, you created scaling policies that provided instructions to the Auto Scaling group about how to scale in and scale out when the conditions that you specify change\.
-In this step, you create alarms by identifying the metrics to watch, defining the conditions for scaling, and then associating the alarms with the scaling policies\.
+In step 2, you created scaling policies that provided instructions to Amazon EC2 Auto Scaling about how to scale out and scale in when a metric's value is increasing or decreasing\.
+In this step, you create two alarms by identifying the metric to watch, defining the metric high and low thresholds and other details for the alarms, and associating the alarms with the scaling policies\.

 **Example: AddCapacity**
 Use the following CloudWatch [put\-metric\-alarm](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html) command to create an alarm that increases the size of the Auto Scaling group based on an average CPU threshold value of 60 percent for at least two consecutive evaluation periods of two minutes\.
 To use your own custom metric, specify its name in `--metric-name` and its namespace in `--namespace`\.